 But ALL unwanted pregnancies are caused by the irresponsible ejaculations of men.
 Period.
 Don’t believe me?
 Let me walk you through it.
-Let’s start with this: women can only get pregnant about 2 days each month.
+Let’s start with this: women’s eggs are only fertile about 2 days each month.
 And that’s for a limited number of years.

-That makes 24 days a year a women might get pregnant.
-But men can _cause_ pregnancy 365 days a year.
+That makes 24 days a year a women’s egg might get fertilized.
+But men can cause pregnancy 365 days a year.
 In fact, if you’re a man who ejaculates multiple times a day, you could cause multiple pregnancies daily.
 In theory a man could cause 1000+ unwanted pregnancies in just one year.

 And though their sperm gets crappier as they age, men can cause unwanted pregnancies from puberty till death.
 So just starting with basic biology + the calendar it’s easy to see men are the issue here.